swastikkakran/solana-payment-gateway/README.md

 - **Reconciliation sweeps check the most recent 50 transactions** against a merchant's wallet.
 A merchant with very high transaction volume and many simultaneously pending payments could theoretically have an older pending payment fall outside this window during a sweep.
 - **`amount` and `currency` aren't independently validated beyond the schema enum at request time.** This is safe because on-chain verification is the actual backstop — a payment request can't be falsely confirmed regardless of what's submitted at creation, since confirmation requires a real matching on-chain transaction.
 Invalid input at worst creates a payment request that will simply never confirm.
 Stricter input validation is deferred to a later version.
 - **SOL and USDC only.** No other SPL tokens are currently supported.
-- **No refunds.** Out of scope for v1 — this system is detection/verification only, not fund movement (by design — it's non-custodial).

 ---